threaming/BSc_EEIT/README.md

 # Bachelor Electrical Engineering :zap:

-All my most important summaries and notes of my bachelor in electrical engineering.
+Summaries and notes of my bachelor of electrical engineering and information technology at [HSLU](https://www.hslu.ch/de-ch/technik-architektur/ueber-uns/organisation/institute/technik/elektrotechnik/).
 The summaries are a mix between English and German, but are mostly written in German.

 ## Tools used